abivilion/Sentiment-Analysis-Web-App/README.md

 Sentwent Main is an powerful analyzing web application powered by Machine Learning Algorithms.

-1.Analyze the tweets of your favourite Personalities
+1.Analyze the tweets of anyone.

 This tool performs the following tasks :